GuruMaps/iOSManual/02-features.md

 <img src="/assets/waypoint_skip.png" width="375"/>

-If you miss a turn or intentionally go the wrong way from the planned route, the App will automatically recalculate the route.
+If you miss a turn or intentionally go the wrong way from the planned route, the app will automatically recalculate the route.